 Anorexia nervosa (AN) is an eating disorder that has a huge impact on both those who experience it and their loved ones.
 It’s a serious condition that impacts on all areas of life.
 While anorexia nervosa is more commonly seen in females, males are also affected by the condition.
 In both males and females, anorexia nervosa tends to begin during a person’s teenage years.
+For support and guidance, San Diego Christian Counseling is available to help.

 Defining Anorexia Nervosa